ClemencioMoralesLucas/employee-repository/README.md

 ## TODO List

+* (+) FINAL DOUBLE-CHECK BEFORE DELIVERY: Ensure all in the PDF works properly

 The following aspects would be a nice-to-have for the future, but were not implemented yet:
-* (-) fix zipkin warn
-* (-) Docker?
-* (+) FINAL DOUBLE-CHECK BEFORE DELIVERY: Ensure all in the PDF works properly
+* Dockerize the application.
+* Add Zipkin and Sleuth for monitoring.
-* (-) Enrich Makefile to run acceptance tests
+* Enrich Makefile to run acceptance tests.